Dates are anxiety-provoking to say the least. So we have the best advice for the first date so you can stay calm.

 If your intuition is telling you there’s something to this guy, but you’re just not seeing it translate, give him another shot.
 No one is the best version of themselves on a first date.
-Let’s face it, first dates are like job interviews except we typically like to wear a clingy dress and punishing heels.
-Dates are basically uncomfortable rituals .
+I’ve even read this on the website to date Asian women in the United States.
+Let’s face it, first dates are like job interviews except we typically like to wear a clingy dress and punishing heels – shoes will help you look more .
+Dates are basically uncomfortable rituals, it’s more difficult then watching adult videos (check out Swallow Salon if you have any doubts).
 So bask in the comfort that he is freaking out as well, and then you can both get it over with, have fun, and go on a normal date later.
 Cheers!

 I have heard so many “strategies” about dating:

 Don’t talk about yourself.
 Only talk about surface level things.
 Don’t ask personal questions.
 Talk sports.